Narrative and Memoir Writing

-A minimum of 3 sessions (1/2 or full-day) facilitated by GKCWP Teacher Consultants on individual topics such as:
+A minimum of 3 sessions (1/2 or full-day) facilitated by GKCWP Teacher Consultants.
+Schools can arrange for reduced-rate graduate credit options with at least 36 contact hours.

 School-Wide Literacy Initiative